wfreinhart/crayon/README.md

 ## Compiling crayon

-To build crayon, ensure that the `hoomd` module is on your Python path (or hint to its location using `HOOMD_ROOT`), and install to an appropriate location:
+To build crayon, simply use `cmake` to install to an appropriate location:

 ```bash
 cd /path/to/crayon